 An EEG tech must be skilled at reading EEG machines and interacting with patients to ensure reliable results.
 They also must understand the effects of anesthesia on EEG results and be able to interpret visual data.
 EEG technicians must be prepared to apply their skills in stressful settings, such as operating or emergency rooms, if need be.

-Salary.com reported the median salary earned by EEG techs was $46,908 as of February 2014.
-The U.S. Bureau of Labor Statistics published that the field of all health technologists and technicians is expected to grow at a faster-than-average rate of 24% between 2012 and 2022.
+Salary.com reported the median salary earned by EEG techs was $49,997 as of May 2016.
+The U.S. Bureau of Labor Statistics (BLS) published that the field of health technologists and technicians, including EEG techs, is expected to grow at a much faster than average rate of 23% between 2014 and 2024.